lucasazevedo-bkp/bstgames/README.md

 docker-compose up
 ```

+**Without Docker**:

-**Without Docker** (Remember that Python and PostgreSQL are needed, i recommend using a virtualenv):
+Remember that Python and PostgreSQL (create the database manually) are needed, i recommend using a virtualenv.
 Set the above environment variables on your OS and then run the following commands in the root directory:

 ```sh